,

 1. Communication and Transparency

-The annual appraisal or formal performance management processes are often criticised for a variety of reasons.
+The annual performance reviews or formal performance management processes are often criticised for a variety of reasons.
 (Evidence suggests this is important to most people – see point 3).
 One key criticism centres around the levels of communication and transparency surrounding it.
 There is no doubt that minimal communication or transparency has a negative impact on the effectiveness of the process.
-This raises a key question to those who want to ditch the annual appraisal.
+This raises a key question to those who want to ditch the annual performance review process or appraisals.
 How can we possibly allocate reward or manage progression fairly without it taking place behind closed doors?
+Our view here is to focus on embedding a transparent and consistently well communicated year-round continuous performance management strategy.
+Don’t try to fix cynicism by changing the process unless you are sure it is the problem.
+Consider first how your performance management process is perceived and how consistently it is applied.
+It may well be that the issue is the application, not the process.

 A consistent performance management process is key!

-This means that if you use ratings, managers should be encouraged or instructed to talk to their team members about certain performance rating whether they are indicative or absolute.
+We believe that to allocate reward fairly in line with performance then we need to have a consistent performance management process.
+This needs to involve both employees and managers and to be both transparent and fair.
+This doesn’t mean that all staff will like the outcome but they can respect that it is consistent.
+This means that if you use employee performance ratings, managers should be encouraged or instructed to talk to their team members about certain performance rating whether they are indicative or absolute.
 Try to avoid decisions being made behind closed doors, although we would encourage a calibration process with ratings.
 However, if the rating changes, ideally the manager should sit down and explain why it has changed.
 This takes courage from our managers and it may be that we need to invest in supporting and developing them to communicate openly and consistently.
-As a result, this will directly affect the way your performance management process is perceived.
+As a result, this will directly affect the way your employee’s performance and management process is perceived.

 2. Climate of Trust